 In addition, students get distracted, resulting in lower levels of engagement and learning.
 Internet surfing, online social networking, games, music, etc. could hamper concentration and get less work done as students begin multi-tasking, and eventually pay no attention to learning.

-Low Levels Of Perseverance
+Low Levels Of Perseverance in E-learning

 With the world’s information available at the touch of a screen and the click of a button, many students take the easy way out with projects and assignments.
 Lethargy drives students to turn to the Internet for assistance of any kind — unless the project is a subjective one, which requires individual thought and perspective.
 Even then, the temptation to simply ‘pickup’ opinions over the Internet is high.
 Hands-on work — such as a visit to the library could prove to be a cumbersome task for students accustomed to doing things with the help of the Internet.
 Rather than reading from a book, digging out facts and coming to their own conclusions, students are now used to typing in their queries, and being spoon-fed with over a thousand results displayed on their screens in the matter of a few seconds.

 An unintended effect of using technology has been creation of an instant gratification generation -who no longer see the point of waiting for anything.
 Opportunities to learn the benefits of delayed gratification are dwindling as technological advances increase exponentially.

 This notion of not wanting to wait for a particular outcome has crossed over to our education system as well.
 I believe that the results of Walter Mischel's famous "Stanford marshmallow experiment"[ii]still hold.
 Subsequent studies documented the crucial importance of delayed short-term pleasure in order to meet longer term goals.
 Research showed that kids who are better able to delay gratification not only achieve better test scores, but are also more likely to succeed in school and their careers.